Getting a Flu Shot Is Cheap or Free. Getting Sick Is Really Expensive

 Some of the links in this post are from our sponsors.
 We’re letting you know because it’s what Honest Abe would do.
 After all, he is on our favorite coin.

 “This isn’t prison,” my doctor tells me.
 “I can’t make you do anything you don’t want.
 That being said, I highly recommend you get your flu shot today.”

 He’s right to expect pushback: Consistently since the 2010-11 flu season, more than half of adults have declined to get a flu vaccine, according to the Centers for Disease Control and Prevention.
-Flu season typically peaks in December or January, but it can invite itself to a party in your immune system as early as September.
+Flu season typically peaks between December and February, but it can invite itself to a party in your immune system as early as September.